Building Sustainable Apprenticeships: Strategies for Long-Term Success

 5 min read

 Federal workforce funding is shifting away from activity-based reimbursement and toward frameworks that reward measurable results.
-Through pay-for-performance (PFP), the DOL will pay for verified outcomes, not simply hours of classroom training or participation numbers.
-This transition makes rigorous tracking of apprentice progress and outcomes essential for sustained funding.
+Through pay‑for‑performance (PfP), the DOL will pay for verified outcomes, making rigorous tracking of apprentice progress and outcomes essential for sustained funding.

 Programs hoping to participate must now approach compliance and verification as a core operating function, not just an administrative afterthought.
-With a tight window between the funding announcement and the application deadline, preparing now will give you an advantage later.
+With applications due April 3, 2026, the window is tight, and preparation is critical.

 In practice, apprenticeship programs will need to establish standard procedures for onboarding and tracking participant progress, assign clear responsibilities for data entry and review, and implement transparent processes to address any payment disputes or denied milestones.